weschenfelder/privacy-tenapp/README.md

 •	To assist us in analyzing how our Service is used.

-We want to inform users of this service that these third parties have access to your Personal Information.
+We want to inform users of this service that these third parties have access to your Personal data.
 The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+However, they are obligated not to disclose or use the data for any other purpose.

 ### Security ###

-We value your trust in providing us with your personal information, therefore we are striving to use commercially acceptable means of protecting it.
+We value your trust in providing us with your personal data, therefore we are striving to use commercially acceptable means of protecting it.
 Please keep in mind that no method of transmission over the Internet or method of electronic storage is 100% secure and reliable, and we cannot guarantee your absolute security.

 ### Links to Other Sites ###